-Botox, often considered “the foundational anti-aging treatment”, or the preventative aging treatment of choice, is one of the most effective ways to dramatically reduce or remove the appearance of fine lines and wrinkles on the face.
+Botox is often considered “the foundational anti-aging treatment”, or the preventative aging treatment of choice.
+It is one of the most effective ways to dramatically reduce or remove the appearance of fine lines and wrinkles on the face.

-Aesthetic Botox is used on the face to reduce or remove lines, and is FDA-approved to treat Glabellar lines, which are located between the brows, and sometimes referred to as “The 11’s”.
-However, it can also be used to treat a number of different areas on the face, which will be skillfully determined by your board-certified injector, including:
+Aesthetic Botox is used on the face to reduce or remove lines and is FDA-approved to treat Glabellar lines, which are located between the brows, and sometimes referred to as “The 11’s”.
+It can however also be used to treat a number of different areas on the face, which will be skillfully determined by your board-certified injector, including: